mvolkmann/blog/src/swift/swift-ui.md

 - are classes (not structs) that implement the `ObservableObject` protocol (Making them classes allows multiple views to share a reference to the same object.)
+- should be marked `final` to prevent subclassing and decrease build times
 - mark the properties whose values they publish with the `@Published` property wrapper which is a shorthand for explicitly calling `objectWillChange.send()`